If you are lucky enough to have a rock wall in your landscape, here are 10 herbs that grow well on, or in a rock wall herb garden.

 09 of 10

-Violets are deceivingly delicate looking, but they will absolutely thrive on a rock wall.
+Violets are deceivingly delicate looking, but they will thrive on a rock wall.
 Tuck them into every available crevice, for spots of color.
 They are sweet smelling also, a fact that is easily overlooked under your feet.
 Bringing them up closer to your nose may be just as delightful as their pretty color is to the eye.

 Because they do not require full sun, grow them on the shady side of the rock wall, and enjoy!